 Similarities between air showers and ATLAS forward physics

 Strong interactions in a regime of low momentum transfer (so-called soft interactions) cannot be treated perturbatively, which makes the modelling of such processes strongly dependent on experimental input from hadron colliders.
 In hadron-hadron collisions, e.g. at the LHC, such soft hadronic interactions manifest themselves by the creation of particles in the very forward regions (which means at large rapidities).
 This process is the same when a cosmic particle hits the atmosphere and interacts with the atoms of the air, creating a cosmic air shower.
-The picture here shows a simulated air shower over the Auger observatory (courtesy Chantelauze/Staffi/Bret).
+The picture here shows a simulated air shower over the Auger observatory (courtesy of Chantelauze/Staffi/Bret).

 Measurements with the forward detectors of and around ATLAS